evan1026/scripts/README.md

 `gitAddUpdateIgnore`: Ok this requires an explaination of the whole system: The script `gitRemotesUpdate` pushes to a specified remote in all git repositories (I link to them all in one folder, so it's easy to do that).
 Unfortunately, for the remote "origin", there are many repos I can't push to.
 So I created a list of repos to ignore if the -i option is set for any call to `gitRemotesUpdate`, just to limit the amount of error messages and wasted time.
 This script adds the current repo (if you're in one) to that list.

-`gitCheck`: Uses `git status` to determine which repos need to be looked at (uncommitted changes or behind/ahead branches) and writes their names to the console.
-It's limited in what it can find that way, so I hope to expand its usefulness later.
+`gitCheck`: Finds repos that are either behind or ahead of their remotes or have uncommitted changes and reports that status to the console.
+There's a screenshot of it below.

 `gitHDDUpdate`: Actually more of an alias.
 I have a hard drive that has backups of all of my git repos, and I always name the remote for them "hdd".
 This goes through and pushes all of them to the hard drive.